-How common is depression?
+How Common is Depression?

 - According to the World Health Organization (WHO), 350,000,000 people are affected by depression worldwide.

-- In the US, approximately 16,000,000 adults have reportedly suffered from at least one major depressive episode (MDE) in 2012 alone.
+- In the US, approximately 16,000,000 adults reportedly suffered from at least one major depressive episode (MDE) in 2012 alone.
 That is around 6.9 percent of the country’s total population.

 - According to the Centers for Disease Control, 41,149 suicides were reported in 2013.
 Therefore, the ratio of suicide deaths per 100,000 people is 13:100,000.

 - Major depression – Symptoms include interference with your capacity to sleep, work, eat, or enjoy everyday life.
 People may have depressive episodes that can last weeks to months and may have such episodes multiple times.

 - Persistent depressive disorder – Previously known as dysthymia, this is a form of chronic depression with symptoms less severe but longer lasting than major depression.
 This form of depression may last as long as two years.

 - Psychotic depression – This is a form of severe major depression that is accompanied by psychosis (a condition in which a person loses contact with reality or is unable to think in an organized way).

 - Perinatal depression – Many mothers experience “baby blues” during the first week or two after childbirth.
 Still, postpartum depression persists and is more intense than baby blues and eventually interferes with your ability to care for your baby and handle other daily tasks.
 Around 10-15% of mothers have postpartum depression after delivering a child.

 - Seasonal affective disorder (SAD) – This is a type of depression in which people experience depressive symptoms primarily during the winter seasons.